Northern Lights shimmer farther south than usual tonight as geomagnetic storm hits Earth

 Geomagnetic storms are large disturbances in the Earth's magnetic field caused by changes in the solar wind and the structure of the interplanetary magnetic field.
 This latest storm was triggered on Saturday by a strong coronal mass ejection -- a hugely energetic explosion of light, solar material and energy from the Sun.

-The National Oceanic and Atmospheric Administration's Space Weather Prediction Center said Saturday's geomagnetic storm was a "moderate" one, calling it a "G2" event on its 1 to 5 scale.
+The National Oceanic and Atmospheric Administration's Space Weather Prediction Center said this geomagnetic storm was a "moderate" one, calling it a "G2" event on its 1 to 5 scale.
 The US agency also noted that the storm's impact would be felt above 55 degrees latitude, and it was possible that power grid fluctuations could occur.

 The Northern Lights are driven primarily by solar winds -- particles emitted from the sun that flow out through space and tear through Earth's magnetosphere, creating a colorful light show.